 “My servants,” she said.
 “I want to replace my main serving women with the women from Pahn Kahl.”

 “You are displeased with your serving women?”
-Tridees asked with a frown

 “Not in particular,” Siri said.
 “I simply feel that I have more in common with the women of Pahn Kahl.
-Living in Hallandren, exiled from your own people.
+They, like me, are4 living in Hallandren, exiled from their own people.
 Plus, I like the browns they wear.”

 “Of course,” Tridees said, obviously inferring more ‘Hallandren prejudice’ from her request.
 “It shall be done.”